unitopia-de/client-plugins/MUSHclient/gmcp-sound/README.md

 - For all three files only save the RAW file (mouseclick on the RAW button on the right above the file, then save).
 - copy the two lua files ([gmcphelper.lua](gmcphelper.lua) and [soundcache.lua](soundcache.lua)) within the lua directory of Mushclient.
 - copy the plugin [U_GMCP_sound.xml](U_GMCP_sound.xml) into worlds/plugins of Mushclient.
+- Create a sounds subdirectory in the MushClient main directory, if not existing.
 - for all UNItopia-worlds use File->Plugins to add the plugin.
 - Please logout and login to activate the full functionality after plugin install.